 If you use the "BEFORE" or "DBMS" method, the involved table is opened when the \$WHEN condition matches at the read record level.

-In other words, if you use the previous records, and code the following statements.
+In other words, if you use the previous records, and code the following statements to see the customer invoice

 ''' OPEN INPUT INVOICE.